bmc/brizzled/id/109/index.md

 The `GrizzledRake::TimeFormat` module simply consolidates the timeformat handling in one place.

-Once the gem is installed, two lines of code in my Rakefile enable timestamps:
+Once the gem is installed, two lines of code in my Rakefile will enable
+timestamps:

 {% highlight ruby %}
     require 'grizzled/rake'